Explore Venice

 Food Type: Venetian

-With grand paintings that occupy entire walls, Persian carpets and beautiful views onto the square of the Fenice theatre, Antico Martini is one of the oldest restaurants in Venice, steeped in almost 300 years' history.
+Popular with tourists and featuring grand paintings that occupy entire walls, Persian carpets and beautiful views onto the square of the Fenice Theatre, Antico Martini is one of the oldest restaurants in Venice, steeped in almost 300 years' history.
 The superb cuisine will not disappoint and is always made form the freshest ingredients.
-Open Thursday to Monday for lunch and Wednesday to Monday for dinner.
-Reservations essential.
+Open daily from 10am to midnight.
+Reservations essential.<br /><br />

 Trattoria alla Rivetta